 This programme will equip and motivate you to undertake high-quality research in psychology, providing advanced training and structured support.
 You will be encouraged to apply newly acquired concepts, methods and skills to address research questions relevant to your particular area of interest.
 You will become fully immersed in active psychology research programmes, gaining practical, hands-on experience in conducting research.

-Core modules: Applied Research Methods: Psychological Research Design; Applied Research Methods: Correlational Methods in Psychology; Applied Research Methods: Qualitative Psychology; Applied Research Methods: Group Comparisons; Concepts and Skills; Advanced Statistical Methods; Research Apprenticeship in Psychology; Statistical Programming in R.
+Typical modules include: Applied Research Methods: Psychological Research Design; Applied Research Methods: Correlational Methods in Psychology; Applied Research Methods: Qualitative Psychology; Applied Research Methods: Group Comparisons; Concepts and Skills; Advanced Statistical Methods; Research Apprenticeship in Psychology; Statistical Programming in R.

 Information for international students